 Varies (self study, self-paced).

 December 2019 – Present.

 This course introduces students to the rich and intriguing nature of the modern workplace.
-The material focuses on achieving the balance between work and non-work, leaders, and teams.
+Material focuses on achieving the balance between work and non-work, leaders, and teams.
 Major topics include: The Five Factor Model of Personality, emotional intelligence, culture and emotions, genetics and job satisfaction, measuring motivation, integrity testing, entrepreneurship, computer-based assessment, male versus female leaders and cross-cultural teams.
-Instructional methods include: Study guide, required readings, and a final exam.
+Instructional methods include a study guide, required readings, and a final exam.